INNOVINATI/microwler/README.md

 Optionally, you can also:
 - cache your results on disk
 - use *incremental crawling mode* (only crawl new pages)
-- use pre-built common selectors to scrape data
+- use pre-built common selectors to scrape data, i.e. `<meta>` or `<title>`
-- define custom selectors using XPath & CSS
+- easily define custom selectors using XPath & CSS
 - define "transformers" to manipulate scraped data after crawling
-- use pre-built export plugins or build your own
+- export data with pre-built plugins or build your own
-- crawl dynamic pages (coming soon)

-Take a look at `examples/` to find out more or read the [Getting Started guide](https://innovinati.github.io/microwler/getting-started).
+Sounds good?
+Head over to the [Getting Started guide](https://innovinati.github.io/microwler/getting-started) now!

 ## Inspiration
 Many concepts were inspired by experience with `Scrapy`, the industry standard for web crawling with Python.